 In a statement on their Facebook page, Lauria’s family explains that although it might seem like Busick’s arrest is a big break in the case, most of the details have been known for years.
 It “just” took plenty of time, effort, and patience to finally gather enough information to move forward with charges.

-Although I’m ecstatic about the progress, I’m only cautiously optimistic.
+Although I am ecstatic about the progress, I am only cautiously optimistic.
 Sure, Welch’s girlfriend’s insurance card may have been found at the scene of the crime.
 Can it be proven that he was the one who dropped it?
 And during the crime and not on a previous visit?
 And to what extent can this information be used to prosecute Busick?
 Also, although many witnesses claim to have seen Welch, Pennington, and Busick with the Polaroids of Ashley and Lauria, the photographs have never been found by investigators.
 Will witness statements about these photographs be enough in court?
 Can a guilty verdict be reached, especially without Ashley and Lauria’s bodies to provide forensic evidence?
+Searches are ongoing for the young women’s bodies.
+As recently as July 2019 investigators combed through several sites in Picher, Oklahoma.
+Some of the sites examined include the area surrounding the mobile home Welch once rented as well as several ponds and treed areas.
+No signs of Ashley and Lauria were found.

 Even if the persons responsible for the disappearance and murder of Ashley and Lauria have been identified and Busick is found guilty, this case is far from closed until Ashely and Lauria are found and returned to their loved ones.
 A $50,000 reward remains in place for information leading to the location of Ashley and Lauria.
 Let’s keep spreading the word about this case.